 Click on the question tabs to see to answers to some of the more frequently asked questions from Al-Anon newcomers.

-These meetings are usually a series of six held before the regular meeting or in a separate group.
+District 8 Santa Barbara Beginner Meetings are usually held before regular meetings or in a separate meeting formatted for Newcomers.
 They are led by experienced Al-Anon/Alateen members, who explain alcoholism as a disease with far-reaching effects.
-Beginners' meetings may focus on the first three Steps to introduce newcomers to our program and acquaint them with various basic pieces of literature.
-This is the only open meeting offered in the district at this time, except for the Saturday Speakers Meeting.
+Beginners' meetings may focus on the first three Steps to introduce Newcomers to our program and acquaint them with various basic pieces of literature.
+This is the only open meeting offered in the district at this time, except for the Saturday Speakers Meeting, typically held on the second Saturday each month.

-An open Al-Anon meeting allows attendance by people who are not families and friends of alcoholics but who are interested in learning about Al-Anon Family Groups.
-People who may come to open Al-Anon meetings occasionally include students and professionals who work with alcoholics and their families.
+An open Al-Anon meeting allows attendance by people who are families and friends of alcoholics who are interested in learning about Al-Anon Family Groups.
+People who come to open Al-Anon meetings may include students and professionals who work with alcoholics and their families.

-Generally, Al-Anon group meetings are "closed," limited to members and prospective members, giving them the freedom to share and listen to the experience, strength, and hope of one another on a confidential and anonymous basis.
+Generally, Al-Anon group meetings are for members and prospective members, giving them the freedom to share and listen to the experience, strength, and hope of one another on a confidential and anonymous basis.

 Each person attending an Al-Anon meeting can expect to hear stories of hope and courage that others in the fellowship have experienced in their life situations.
 In hearing each other's stories, we begin to have insights in how we can better our own life's situation and to find courage within ourselves to make choices which lead to inner peace.
 Each meeting has a different format with a different feel.
 It is suggested to try six different meetings to discover which meetings and formats works the best for you.